robert-v/Mutate-public/README.md

 2. Mount the dmg and move .app file to /Applications
 3. Run the app

 Update to a new version: simply grab the newest dmg from Releases and replace your existing .app file in /Applications folder.
-Your existing profiles and lenses will be preserved.
+Your existing Tools will be preserved.

 ## Usage
 1. select any text